Access your creative voice on a deeper level

 This line of personal inquiry and my own writing itself, which forced me to look inward more and more deeply, led to a direct confrontation with my own early childhood trauma.

 This confrontation turned my life upside down for several years as I went into very deep healing work to overcome post traumatic stress and be the mother and woman I wanted to be.
 But as challenging as that work was, it helped me clarify my own commitment to healing on every level, my commitment to a spiritual path, and my commitment to helping create a more peaceful world in which all people are able to come into their authentic and aligned voice and vision.

 I became an aspirant in the Buddhist teacher Thich Nhat Hanh’s Order of Interbeing and a certified Kundalini Yoga Instructor, and I studied numerous forms of spirituality and holistic health.
 In my studies and practices, I benefited from the discipline and wisdom of particular traditions while also seeing the ways in which the different traditions all point in the same direction of peace, compassion, healing, wonder and power.
-[Rey: would it make sense to have hyperlinks here in the about page?
-I feel like people usually don’t have links on their about pages in the text itself]

-It is my honor and calling to help people and organizations on their own path for positive change.
+As a teacher, it is my honor and calling to help people and organizations on their own path for positive change.

-It is my belief that our personal stories have meaning through their unique personal details, but ultimately are larger than the individual; it is through our uniqueness that we connect most with others and through our getting clear on our stories and selves that we are able to manifest the change we want to see in the world.
+I believe that our personal stories have meaning through their unique personal details, but ultimately are larger than the individual; it is through our uniqueness that we connect most with others and through our getting clear on our stories and selves that we are able to manifest the change we want to see in the world.